MVerbakel/MVerbakel.github.io/_posts/2021-01-27-descriptive-stats.md

 - 1) **Measures of central tendency** which describe a 'typical' or common value (e.g. mean, median, and mode); and,
 - 2) **Measures of spread** which describe how far apart values are (e.g. percentiles, variance, and standard deviation).

 We generally want one of each, but which ones will depend on the distribution of the data.
 Notice in the image below how the mean is pulled to the right in the skewed distribution, well the same is true for the standard deviation and variance.
-These statistics sum the values in some way, so extremes this will impact them.
+These statistics sum the values in their calculation, so extremes will impact them.
 If the distribution is skewed and/or has outliers (e.g. income data), the median and percentiles will give a better representation of the center and spread as they're less affected.
 This will become more clear once we work through the formulas below.
-However, if the distribution is normal, we can use the mean and standard deviation which are more commonly understood, and easier to work with for things like financial calculations.
+However, if the distribution is normal, we can use the mean and standard deviation which are more commonly understood, and easier to work with for things like financial calculations and large data sets.

 ![Distributions](/assets/descriptive_statistics_distributions.png)

 <br>
 ## Computing statistics in Python
-Now we have an idea of when to use them, I'll show you the mechanics of how to calculate descriptive statistics with base Python functions.
-In reality, once you understand how they work, it's better to use packages that are optimised and maintained.
-Therefore, I'll also show the equivelant functions for NumPy and Pandas as well.
+Now we have an idea of when to use them, I'll show you the mechanics of how to calculate them with base Python functions.
+Once you understand how they work, it's better to use packages like NumPy or Pandas that are optimised and maintained.

 These are the packages you'll need:
 ```python